TheOdinProject/curriculum/ruby/basic_ruby/nested_collections.md

 ~~~

 ### Accessing elements
 You already know that every element in an array has an index.
-Accessing a specific element within a nested array is as simple as calling `array[x][y]`, where `x` is the index of the nested element and `y` is the index inside of the nested element.
+Accessing a specific element within a nested array is done by calling `array[x][y]`, where `x` is the index of the nested element and `y` is the index inside of the nested element.

 ~~~ruby
 teacher_mailboxes[0][0]